 Wheel lift tow trucks are a lot like hook and chain trucks, as they essentially tow vehicles the same manner.
 However, instead of using chains, wheel lift tow trucks attach to disabled vehicles with a metal yoke.
 The yoke is hooked underneath either the front or rear wheels of the vehicle being rescued and hydraulic lift or a pneumatic hoist life the vehicle off the ground so that it can be hauled away.

-Wheel lifts are more popular than hook and chain tow trucks because the cause less damage to the vehicle that is being towed and they can be used in similar applications.
-However, wheel lifts tend to be more expensive than their predecessors.
+Wheel lifts are more popular than hook and chain tow trucks because they cause less damage to the vehicle that is being towed and they can be used in similar applications.
+However, tow truck wheel lifts tend to be more expensive than their predecessors.

 The Integrated Tow Truck

 If you want your tow truck business to be a success, you need to start out with the right type of vehicle.
 Which of these four tow trucks would work best for the type of towing you plan on doing?
-If you are going to be doing any heavy truck lifting, you need to look for a heavy duty tow truck for sale.
+If you are going to be doing any heavy truck lifting, you need to look for a heavy-duty tow truck for sale.
+Call an NYC SEO firm to help market your company and build your website.